gradido/gradido/deployment/bare_metal/setup.md

 ```

-For production systems this is not need by default since the yarn output is deleted when `start.sh` is executed.
-If the service runs stable and does not restart frequently the yarn output to the tmp folder scales with the amount of services running.
+For production systems this is not needed by default since the yarn output is deleted when `start.sh` is executed.
+If the service runs stable and does not restart frequently, the yarn output to the tmp folder scales with the amount of services running.

 ## Define Cronjob To start backup script automatically